-10. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access.

-11. The documents contain exempt and irrelevant material and information (mobile phone numbers, signature and PMKeyS numbers) that do not relate to the request.

-12. I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the document to you in an edited form.
+- 12. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 13.
+The documents contain exempt and irrelevant material and information (mobile telephone numbers, signatures) that does not relate to the request. - 14.
+I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.